What? Hiking to Blinman Pools

 For the first fifteen minutes the trail is easy to follow.
 You leave the low hum of the village pump behind and step into an isolated and exclusive natural environment.
 A short way along the track you pass the ruins of three dugouts.
 Early settlers and their animals often built dugouts in the walls of creek and riverbeds to escape the heat, and, I guess, the need to use much in the way of building materials.
 According to the signage a family lived in one dugout, and kept goats in the other two.

 From here there’s a ‘trail’ either side of the creek and there are points where there is no option but to cross the creek, or just walk up the creek bed.
 The creek bed winds up a deep gorge, sometimes splitting into two deep channels.
 Other small creeks come from gullies either side.
 Only one of them held flowing water.

 You’ll hear that Australia’s outback rivers have plenty of water in them but most of the water flows underground.
 This creek bed is a stark illustration of this.
 The creek gurgles away happily forming wide pools below small waterfalls (requiring a bit of rock hopping to navigate not unlike some walks I’ve taken in rainforests).
 Then it disappears into the ground leaving wet sandy streaks in the creek bed.
 A hundred metres later it appears again as a pool and continues above ground.
-In the still pools grew it some awesomely super green algae and where it was flowing the water was perfectly clear as a result of filtration through the sandy river bed.
+Bright green algae grew in the still pools and, where it was flowing, the water was perfectly clear as a result of filtration through the sandy river bed.